tnwei/exposure-to-code/source/03_ifelse_fxns.rst

         else:
             print(x, " is prime")

 This allows us to be able to run a prime checked in a single line of code.
-Imagine if we need to copy-paste the logic above for every time we want to use a prime solver!
+Imagine if we need to copy-paste the logic above for every time we want to use a prime checker!
 ::
     is_prime(1)
     # Output: 1  is not prime